arturmalecki/home_budget/README.md

 ## TODO

   * Add "forgot my password"
-  * Return to dashboard when singned in user try to hit /login or /sing-up pages
+  * Return to dashboard when singned in user try to hit /login or /sing-up pages or /password_rest
+  * Add email validation